Leaders for Climate Action: An Interview With Our CPO Lukas Zörner

 It can sometimes take more effort to demand the same standards from purchasing or supply partners.
 In many cases, it still requires a lot of persuasion.
 Every company should set itself ambitious reduction targets for the coming years and monitor its own success through periodic assessments.
 Tech companies could, for example, consider moving their cloud servers and web hosting to providers that use 100% sustainable energy.

 Truth Be Told, Lukas: Which Measures Are the Most Difficult for You Personally?

 Changing my diet hasn’t been a breeze.
 Some foods have a terrible carbon footprint, but doing without steak is tough.

 You Are Well Connected in the Startup and Fintech Scene: What Advice Do You Have for Other Companies?

 In general, every company and every leader in the digital industry must first be aware of the influence they have and then use this influence to support sustainable action and climate protection.
 One way to do this is to join and collaborate with LFCA to bring about change with other companies.

 Business owners and managers can take many actions to reduce their or their companies’ carbon footprint.
 First, they should realistically assess the current situation; second, they should document their emissions reduction in a transparent manner; and third, they should leverage further opportunities to avoid carbon emissions.

 Just about every company and individual can rely on renewable energies, conserve resources and reduce waste, choose CO2-neutral service providers and suppliers who offer climate-friendly products or services, and/or modify travel habits.

 In addition, every company should look at its own business model through a sustainability lens: Many products and services can be made sustainable.
-Penta’s bank cards, for example, will be made from 100% recyclable PET-G plastic in the future, and our packaging from grass paper.
+Penta’s Bank Cards, for example, are made from 100% recycled PET-G plastic, and our packaging from grass paper.